pascoual/meteor-pdfjs/README.md

 * **Answer Questions!**: If you can help another user please do!

 ## TODO
-1. Explain how to make a viewer with selectable text.
+1. Explain how to make a viewer with selectable text
+2. Add testing

 ## License
 MIT